Click on a thumbnail to see the full-size image

 By Clarence Clark

-Clarence Clark goes on location to share his 35 years of experience in engine rebuilding in a series of seminars at machine shops across the country.
+Clarence Clark goes on location across the U.S. and Canada to share his 35 years of experience in engine rebuilding in a series of seminars conducted at machine shops.
 You may e-mail Clarence at email@example.com